 You may have gotten a panini press as a present, or thought you were going to panini the daylights out of every sandwich in the house, but over time the press sat unused.
 Well, now you can get more mileage out of it, creating a brownie pie any day of the week—without turning on the oven.
 Use this great recipe.
 Then pour the batter into an 8-inch cake pan (instead of the pastry shell) and place it on the press at a medium setting.
 Close the lid and 20 minutes later, you’ve got pie.
 Brownie pie.
 You’re welcome.

 6. Roll out fondant with a pasta maker

 Bakers, rejoice!
 Your hand-crank or electric pasta maker is a great source of smooth fondant for small cakes and pastries, saving you time and sore arms from rolling.
-It’s an ideal hack for sugar ghost cookies.
+It’s an ideal hack for decorative desserts like these sugar ghost cookies.

 7. Let chopsticks be your guide

 Making hasselback potatoes?
 Take a pair of chopsticks and place one on either side of a potato to ensure even cuts that don’t go through the spud.
 Your knife will stop at contact with the chopsticks, ensuring a hassle-free hasselback.

 Test whether your cooking oil in a pan is ready to go with those very same chopsticks.
 Dip a chopstick in the center of the pan of heating oil: If bubbles form around the stick, you’re ready to go.

 9. Crank out spaghetti with a meat grinder